skupperproject/skupper-example-dmz/README.md

 $ skupper init
 Waiting for LoadBalancer IP or hostname...
 Waiting for status...
-Skupper is now installed in namespace 'east'.
+Skupper is now installed in namespace 'dmz'.
 Use 'skupper status' to get more information.

 $ skupper status
-Skupper is enabled for namespace "east".
+Skupper is enabled for namespace "dmz".
 It is not connected to any other sites.
 It has no exposed services.
 ~~~

 As you move through the steps below, you can use `skupper status` at
 any time to check your progress.

 ## Step 5: Link your sites

+A Skupper _link_ is a channel for communication between two sites.
+Links serve as a transport for application connections and
+requests.

 Creating a link requires use of two `skupper` commands in
 conjunction, `skupper token create` and `skupper link create`.